digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 are picked up by the modem and converted to openHAB status updates by the binding.
 The binding also supports sending and receiving of legacy X10 messages.

+OpenHAB is not a configuration tool!
+To configure and set up your devices, use the free HouseLinc software provided by Insteon or link the devices manually.

 ## Insteon devices

 Every Insteon device *type* is uniquely identified by its Insteon